12 Google Ads Tips for 2019:

 8. Campaign Locations

 It’s important to consider the needs of your customers in different regions.
-If you sell puffer jackets for example, you might want to negative bid in warmer places like the Gold Coast and Perth in Australia for example but in areas that get colder in the winter months like Adelaide and Melbourne, you should increase your geotargeted bids.
+If you sell puffer jackets for example, you might want to negative bid in warmer places like the Gold Coast and Perth in Australia.
+But in areas that get colder in the winter months like Adelaide and Melbourne, you should increase your geotargeted bids.

 We’ve already briefly touched on this, however truly split testing your ads is imperative if you want to make your Google Ads Account more efficient and save money.
 You should have at least two ads per Ad Group and let them ‘battle it out’ to see which one delivers the best results.
 Google will start to show your better performing one more often meaning that you get more traffic.